dbrattli/aioreactive/README.md

 ## Async streams

-Aioreactive also lets you create streams explicitly.
+An async stream is both an async observer and an async observable.
+Aioreactive lets you create streams explicitly.

 ```python
 stream = AsyncStream()  # Alias for AsyncMultiStream